Lasting Powers Of Attorney

 Health & Welfare

-The Health and Welfare LPA is the lesser-known but equally vital document that ensures your loved ones are in control of your care and wellbeing.
+The Health and Welfare LPA is a vital document that ensures your loved ones are in control of your care and wellbeing.
 It allows your chosen attorneys to make personal welfare decisions, from where you live and the type of care you receive, to medical treatment and end-of-life wishes.

 Importantly, this document is not the same as a Do Not Resuscitate (DNR) order or a Living Will.
 Those record your personal treatment preferences, whereas an LPA for Health and Welfare empowers your attorneys to make those decisions for you in real time, taking account of your current condition and best interests.

-By setting up a Health and Welfare LPA, you give your loved ones the legal authority to decide where you live, what treatment you receive, and how your care is managed.
-As a result, your family keeps control rather than the state.
+By setting up a Health and Welfare LPA, you give your loved ones the legal authority to decide where you live and how your care is managed.
+As a result, your family keeps control and your wishes are carried out by those who know you best.

 What decisions can your attorneys make?